MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

 1. Review the various sections of the **Configure application control rules** page as described in [On a group of machines](#on-a-group-of-machines).

-1. Optionally, add one or more custom rules:
+1. Optionally, to add one or more custom rules, select **Add rule**.

-   1. Select **Add rule**.

     :::image type="content" source="media/enable-adaptive-application-controls/adaptive-application-add-custom-rule.png" alt-text="Screenshot that shows you where the add rule button is located.":::

    1. If you're defining a known safe path, change the **Rule type** to 'Path' and enter a single path.
 You can include wildcards in the path.
 The following screens show some examples of how to use wildcards.
+Wildcards can be useful:

+        - Using a wildcard at the end of a path to allow all executables within this folder and sub-folders.
+        - Using a wildcard in the middle of a path to enable a known executable name with a changing folder name (for example, personal user folders containing a known executable, automatically generated folder names, etc).

        :::image type="content" source="media/enable-adaptive-application-controls/wildcard-examples.png" alt-text="Screenshot that shows examples of using wildcards." lightbox="media/enable-adaptive-application-controls/wildcard-examples.png":::

-      > [!TIP]
-      > Some scenarios for which wildcards in a path might be useful:
-      >
-      > - Using a wildcard at the end of a path to allow all executables within this folder and sub-folders.
-      > - Using a wildcard in the middle of a path to enable a known executable name with a changing folder name (for example, personal user folders containing a known executable, automatically generated folder names, etc).

    1. Define the allowed users and protected file types.